idaholab/moose/framework/doc/content/syntax/LinearFVBCs/index.md

 # LinearFVBCs System

-For an overview of linear MOOSE FV please see [/linear_fv_design.md].

 The difference between `LinearFVBCs` and `FVBCs` is that the boundary quantities computed by the former (boundary values, gradients, etc.) are used in routines within linear FV kernels.
 This is due to the fact that boundary conditions may need to be